International, Transfer, & Special Circumstance Students

 Columbia University School of the Arts welcomes applications from international students.
-In Fall 2018 international students from over 53 countries comprised nearly 28 percent of the student body.
+In Fall 2023, international students from 55 countries comprised 35 percent of the student body.

 International applicants should have the equivalent of a U.S. baccalaureate degree, and should understand idiomatic English and speak, write, and read English with a high degree of facility.